Special Operations Resources

 Tactical EMS

-Formed in 2020, Good Fellowship's Tactical EMS (TEMS) program has trained and placed a highly experienced group of Paramedics with the West Chester Regional Emergency Response Team (WCRERT).
-WCRERT is comprised of police officers from 7 different police agencies and covers 9 municipalities in the greater West Chester area.
+Good Fellowship's Tactical EMS (TEMS) program, formed in 2020, has successfully integrated highly skilled paramedics with the West Chester Regional Emergency Response Team (WCRERT).
+This specialized team is made up of police officers from seven different agencies, covering nine municipalities in the greater West Chester area.

 Special Events